SKaplanOfficial/Raycast-PromptLab/README.md

 | Input Schema | { "model": "gpt-4", "messages": [{"role": "user", "content": "{prompt}"}], "stream": true }
 | Output Key Path | choices[0].delta.content |
 | Output Timing | Asynchronous |

+## Autonomous Agent Features

+When using PromptLab Chat, or any command that uses a chat view, you can choose to enable autonomous agent features by checking the "Allow AI To Control Computer" checkbox.
+When enabled, PromptLab will execute responses received from the model endpoint as AppleScript scripts.
+This allows the AI to perform actions on your computer, such as opening applications, sending messages, and more, in response to your input.
+For example, you might chat with the AI and have it write an email, then enable AI control and ask it to send the email for you.

+## Contributing

+Contributions are welcome!
+Please see the [contributing guidelines](./CONTRIBUTING.md) for more information.

 ## Useful Resources